ByronGriggs2/Software-Portfolio/2025-9 Incremental Dungeon Game/README.md

 other text or UI based incremental games like Your Chronicle, Idling to Rule The Gods, Magic Research, and Untitled Space Sim.
 I hope to make this game stand out by placing less focus on prestige and much more focus on simultaneous party based combat.
 Combat is to be a 5v5 autobattler with customisable ability rotations. </br> </br>

-Every time I release a new version of the game on itch.io, I will update the source code in this repository.
-The application itself is too large to upload to GitHub.
+Every time I release a new version of the game on itch.io, I will update the source code and application in this repository.